 Not too much: A cute and interesting effect can quickly become highly annoying when used too often!

-PowerPoint 2007 and PowerPoint 2010/2013 are different in how they let you access animations.
-The directions in the Step-by-Step portion will often be different for each version.
+PowerPoint 2007 is different from the newer versions in how they let you access animations.
+The directions in the Step-by-Step portion will show different directions when necessary.

 PowerPoint 2007: The Animations ribbon tab contains a gallery of transitions, but no gallery for animations.
 You must use a Custom Animation button to open an old style Custom Animation pane to add or edit animations.
 Awkward!